 International Student and Scholar Services provides orientations on a number of different topics (banking, healthcare services, student insurance).
 These orientations are not mandatory- you can pick and choose which sessions to attend.

 There is also a mandatory Student Life Orientation one week after the engineering orientation.

 All international students are required to obtain a visa before entering the United States.
-As an exchange student, you will be issued with a Notice of Admission and a DS-2019 in your admission packet.
-These documents will allow you to obtain a J1 visa for the duration of your stay.
+You need your Notice of Admissions and DS-2019 to apply for a J1 visa for the duration of your stay.

-Before applying for your J1 visa, you will need to pay the Student and Exchange Visitor Information System (SEVIS) fee.
-Instructions for making payment are available at the Student and Exchange Visitor Program website.
+Before applying for your J1 visa, you need to pay the Student and Exchange Visitor Information System (SEVIS) fee.
+Instructions for making payment are available at https://www.fmjfee.com.

 Once you have paid the SEVIS fee, you will need to apply for your visa and schedule an appointment at the nearest designated U.S. consulate or embassy.
 For more information on applying for a visa, please consult the U.S. Department of State Exchange Visitor page.
 International Student and Scholar Services will be your resource for all visa related matters.
 Please note that you have to maintain full-time student status at UIUC to maintain your visa status.
 (12 credit hours per semester)

 For your visa application, please provide the following contact information under the required fields:

 |Immunization History Form||You must complete the Immunization History Form prior to your arrival on campus.
 Please read the instructions before completing the History Form.
 You will need your home doctor to sign the History Form, so you need to complete it before you leave your home country.
 If you are unable to submit the completed form prior to your arrival, you can submit it to McKinley Health Center when you arrive on campus.
 If you have not had all of the required immunizations, you can get any immunizations you need at McKinley Health Center.
 The fee for the immunization will be charged to your student account.|